pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

 Two specific cases of DELEG-aware authoritative responding in DELEG-unaware manner are described here.

 #### DELEG-unaware Clients Requesting QTYPE=DELEG

-In DELEG-unaware clients, records with the DELEG RRtype are not authoritative on the parent side.
+From the perspective of DELEG-unaware clients, DELEG RRtype does not have special semantics and should behave like an old ordinary RR type, e.g. TXT.
-Thus, queries with DE=0 and QTYPE=DELEG MUST result in a normal legacy response, such as a legacy referral response if there are NS records.
+Thus, queries with DE=0 and QTYPE=DELEG MUST result in a normal legacy response.
+This would be a legacy referral response if there are NS records, or the actual DELEG RR type if the owner name does not have NS records.

 TODO: Should we have an example with auth having parent+child zone at the same time, and DE=0 QTYPE=DELEG query?